MyAnugraha/Azure_Terraform_deploy/README.md

 So clearly we are not adding existing resources to our statefile.
 Whereas, Import is adding the existing resources to our statefile.

+##### 11. Terraform Functions: This helps to simplify the code.
+Function is nothing but reusable code.
+If someone defined a function, we need not to write that code language again.
+We can reuse that function.
+Ex: If there is calculator is program, division, multiply, addition, substraction are functions.
+Likewise there are built-in functions in terraform.